-Managing your assets and liabilities
+Managing your assets and debts

 In this user guide

-Adding an asset to Net Worth
+Adding an asset to the Net Worth page

-Select the asset type Property, Vehicle, Investment or Other
+Select the asset type Property, Vehicle, Investment or Other asset

 Enter the details of the asset